sab702/Deeraty---DWD/README.md

+#Deeraty#

 This is the code for [deeraty.herokuapp.com](deeraty.herokuapp.com), which is very much a work-in-progress.
 The site allows users to submit suggested changes to their neighborhoods by toggling them to a map.
 I use the Google Maps API for this.
 (And for now, haven't yet figure out the user-editable markers.)

+Also, for more information on the [Google Maps API go here] (https://developers.google.com/maps/documentation/javascript/tutorial).
+Maybe you'll have better luck than I did!

-This app is written in NodeJS (a form of JavaScript), uses MongoDB for databases and is launched on Heroku.
+This app is written in [NodeJS](http://nodejs.org/) (a form of JavaScript), uses MongoDB for databases and is launched on Heroku.

 The dependencies that this code uses are in the package.json file.